JocelynWordSmith/card-game/documents/ROADMAP.md

 **Reminder**

-Keep it simple until you cant
+- Keep it simple until you cant

-composition > inheritance

-functions / classes, but classes arent bad

-dont solve problems you dont have
+- dont solve problems you dont have

-dont optimize until you're done
+- dont optimize until you're done

-but don't be too lazy, don't be too clever
+- dont hide text for screen readers that others might use
+- composition > inheritance
+- functions > classes, but classes arent bad
+- usability and scalability > clever code

 ## REQUIREMENTS